momomo/momomo.com.platform.Lambda/README.md

 ##### Intuitive generics based functional interfaces
 ###### Support for void, returns, multiple params & exceptions

-Ever confused of names like `Supplier`, `Function`, `BiFunction`, and so forth?
+Ever confused by names like `Supplier`, `Function`, `BiFunction`, and so forth?
 Do you find them limiting?
 Can you keep track of them?
 Can you easily convert one to another?

 With this library, you can refer to:
 * `Lambda.V1` &nbsp; for a void lambda that takes one generic parameter.
 * `Lambda.V2` &nbsp; for a void lambda that takes two generic parameters.
 * `Lambda.R1` &nbsp; for a returning lambda that has a defined return type and takes one generic parameter.
-* `Lambda.R2E` for a returning lambda that has a defined return type and takes two generic parameters, and allow you to define the thrown Exception type as well!
+* `Lambda.R2E` for a returning lambda that has a defined return type and takes two generic parameters, and allows you to define the thrown Exception type as well!
 * ... many more ...

-Also, going from `Lambda.R2E` `lambda` to a `Lambda.V2E`, is as easy as calling `lambda.V2E()`.
+Also, going from `Lambda.R2E` to a `Lambda.V2E`, is as easy as calling `lambda.V2E()`.

-A great number of libraries has been built on top of this intuitive concept.
+A great number of libraries has been built on top of this intuitive naming strategy.

 #### Maven dependency available on maven central (search.maven.org)
 ##### Dependency